Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 This mapping ensures that the values are available in Adobe Analytics standard reporting.

-## Migration Notes
+## Migration notes

-To prepare for your migration, remember the following information:
+To prepare for your migration, please note the following information:

-* Lifetime value is not supported on the Experience Platform SDK, so it might not be used to trigger in-app messages or local notifications.
+* Lifetime value is **not** supported on the Experience Platform SDK, so it should not be used to trigger in-app messages or local notifications.
 * `ce` is no longer supported as a trigger for in-app messages or local notifications.
 * `a.internalaction` or `action` (from Lifecycle) can be used to trigger in-app messages or local notifications.
-We suggest using `LaunchEvent` instead.
+You should, however, use `LaunchEvent` instead.
-* Local notifications do not support Android 8.0 or higher.
+* Local notifications do **not** support Android 8.0 or higher.

 ### Configuration keys